 I’ve been travelling on and off now for the past 10 years and I love working out new ways to travel safer, cheaper and with less stress.
-In this post I am going to share with you some of my secrets to help you make the best from your travels.
+In this post, I am going to share with you some of my top travel tips and secrets to help you make the best from your travels.

-Please feel free to comment at the end and share any of your tips.
+Please feel free to comment at the end and share any of your travel tips.

 1. Skyscanner and Momondo

 These are the two websites that I use for booking flights.
 They are great websites for booking cheap flights or finding which dates the cheapest flights are leaving on.

 When using Skyscanner instead of clicking on a dates, click the whole month.
 It produces a chart which shows if it is cheaper to travel the day after.

 For Momondo, type in your preferred dates and at the top of the results there will be a chart for the rest of the month.